obinnaae/detect-scanners/README.md

 # Boring!
 ...and they ask, "where does the lonely mind go?"
 I say everything great comes from boredom.
 Convert your boredom into power.
 Code!
 Just code.
 So here I will be trying my hands on some coding challenges.
 Step through the codes and see all the mess I am making.
-Please critique as necessary.

 What is the code about?
 -----------------------